vipul-sharma20/audio-mouse/README.md

 ## In action

-Checkout this 30 seconds video for a demo:
+Checkout the 30 seconds video linked below for a demo.
+I've played few of the notes from the major pentatonic scale on 5th fret of a guitar and each note is a mouse event.

 [https://imgur.com/a/ECJwEFy](https://imgur.com/a/ECJwEFy)